Nicky Whitta: Work with Graham Kennedy

 When Whitta arrived at 3UZ, Graham Kennedy was working in the record library at the station.
 Kennedy already had some limited off-air radio experience after working as a copy boy at 3LO and as a turntable operator at 3AW.

 Upon his arrival at the station, Whitta was accompanied by Alf "Alfie Boy" Thesinger who was already working as Whitta's panel operator and on-air partner.

 Thesinger's radio career came to a halt unexpectedly when he was conscripted following the introduction of National Service, providing Kennedy with the opportunity of being Whitta's new on-air partner.

-Whitta and Kennedy would form one of radio's most popular partnerships, with their chemistry and unique humour captivating Melbourne radio listeners.
+Whitta and Kennedy would form one of radio's most popular partnerships.

 Kennedy attributed their chemistry to sharing a similar sense of humour and their mutual dislike of orthodox radio presentation methods.

 Although Whitta was known to keep a book full of jokes, gags and humorous anecdotes, Kennedy claimed he stopped using it after the first few months of the announcers working together, resulting in the humour becoming more improvised.

 Whitta and Kennedy were famous for parodying the advertisements that they were expected to read during their program, which Kennedy insisted they did to "liven up" the ads.
 But while most sponsors would be willing to go along with their businesses and products being subject to the pair's humour, Kennedy claimed the Commonwealth Bank had complained about their style, and the two announcers were ordered to deliver their commercials in a normal manner.

 Another issue Whitta and Kennedy made fun of regarding the advertisements was when they ran behind the set schedule.
 Kennedy said that on one occasion, to make a joke out of it, he and Whitta read two live advertisements simultaneously, while talking over several pre-recorded commercials.

 On another occasion, Whitta and Kennedy played a joke on their listeners by bringing in a portable radio into the studio, tuning it to 3XY and playing it through the microphones, essentially broadcasting the rival station over the 3UZ airwaves, confusing listeners.

 According to Kennedy, Whitta would even leave the studio windows open to allow for more comedy to be found from everyday situations such as when a dog would be heard barking, which Whitta named "Corsets" (because it would be tied up during the day, but let loose at night).

-Television Ambitions
+Television ambitions

 When television arrived in Melbourne, Whitta signed a contract with GTV-9 and was destined to become part of the cluster of radio announcers making the move over to the new medium.
 Whitta was expected to host a live and interactive daily children's program called Children's Theatre.

 Whitta died before he could begin the program.

 Following his death, Kennedy would use the many comedic skills Whitta had taught him when he began hosting the popular In Melbourne Tonight program in 1957.